In a previous strategy document we outlined the opportunity for utilizing blockchain technology for cooperative governance.

 By one specific example, Chris Castle pointed out there are thousands (or more likely tens of thousands) of artists who have music on Spotify that was placed there without their knowledge.
 Those artists likely sent their work to an aggregator like TuneCore to get into iTunes, unaware of some minor point in their terms and conditions that would allow them to place that content elsewhere.
 (I know this firsthand, having discovered an album of mine that I never sent to the streaming service.)

 How could this be improved with the blockchain?

-Imagine for a moment that embedded within music files was a smart contract that could run 24/7 sending out automated licensing, usage and payment agreements to hundreds of parties around the world…
+Imagine for a moment that music files were connected to a smart contract that could run 24/7 sending out automated licensing, usage and payment agreements to hundreds of parties around the world:

 - allowing for direct purchase